BRUHItsABunny/bigdatacloud-apis/README.md

 Then get your API key from [here](https://www.bigdatacloud.com/) and just feed it into the `NewBigDataCloudClient()` function

+Refer to `lib_test.go` to see how to use the library

 ### TODO
 * Add the other API calls